kubedb/docs/docs/guides/mongodb/reconfigure/sharding.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `mops-reconfigure-shard` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.configuration.shard.configuration.secretName` specifies the name of the new secret for shard nodes.
+- `spec.configuration.shard.configSecret.name` specifies the name of the new secret for shard nodes.
-- `spec.configuration.configServer.configuration.secretName` specifies the name of the new secret for configServer nodes.
+- `spec.configuration.configServer.configSecret.name` specifies the name of the new secret for configServer nodes.
-- `spec.configuration.mongos.configuration.secretName` specifies the name of the new secret for mongos nodes.
+- `spec.configuration.mongos.configSecret.name` specifies the name of the new secret for mongos nodes.
-- `spec.customConfig.arbiter.configuration.secretName` could also be specified with a config-secret.
+- `spec.customConfig.arbiter.configSecret.name` could also be specified with a config-secret.
 - Have a look [here](/docs/guides/mongodb/concepts/opsrequest.md#specreadinesscriteria) on the respective sections to understand the `readinessCriteria`, `timeout` & `apply` fields.

 > **Note:** If you don't want to reconfigure all the components together, you can only specify the components (shard, configServer and mongos) that you want to reconfigure.